 Enterprise IT teams are responsible for application availability, performance, and security.
 Dealing with an extremely diverse IT environment spanning physical machines, virtual machines, ephemeral containers, stateful containerized workloads, orchestration engines, and serverless platforms can be a daunting task.

 To ensure business operations run smoothly, enterprise IT teams need visibility and insight into the infrastructure they manage and the platforms, applications, and client-side experiences that infrastructure supports.

 The central IT team is responsible for tracking the state of the application and infrastructure services running in the data center, private cloud, public cloud, hybrid cloud, and multi-cloud environments.

 Existing tools and monitoring platforms fall short of the critical capabilities for controlling the application and infrastructure.

 Enter observability.
 Observability delivers the inside-out view, which is rich, meaningful, and contextual.
 It delivers on the promise of continuous monitoring—a key element of DevOps—by providing contextual insights not just from the infrastructure but from the entire stack, including end users.

 With observability, all the stakeholders including developers, operators, DevOps, and SREs, can gain unmatched insights into the entire stack running across different environments.
 From VMs to Kubernetes clusters to serverless platforms, irrespective of the deployment target, observability helps separate the signal from noise.
 This empowers IT to focus on the right metrics that matter most.

-For a more in-depth view of today’s cloud landscape, trends, and the critical need for robust observability, register for our July 8 webinar: “Observability and Multi-Cloud Architecture.”
+For a more in-depth view of today’s cloud landscape, trends, and the critical need for robust observability, read our whitepaper, “The Path to Multi-Cloud Success.”